godares79/ps2_alert_tracker/README.md

 you can view a list of alerts along with information about the server population and current continent control (updated every 10 minutes while the alert is active).

+Right now, this is only a mobile app.
+But I would like to eventually add a wearable microapp.

+Building this should be as simple as cloning the repository and importing the project into Android Studio.
+If you want to run the Robolectric tests you will need to install the Robolectric plugins for android studio (you can find them on github).